pier-bezuhoff/Dodeclusters/README.md

 You can find the apk in the assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).

 > [!NOTE]
-> Bundled binaries are likely behind the web version
+> Bundled binaries are likely behind web version

 ## Keyboard shortcuts
 - `Ctrl + A`: quickly select/deselect everything